Simple interest is paid each period only on the original principal, never on accumulated interest. After periods at simple-interest rate :

 The contrast is Compound interest, where interest gets added to the principal at the end of each period and earns interest itself in the next period: , growing exponentially rather than linearly.

 Simple interest is rare in real-world finance.
-Banks, mortgages, bonds, savings accounts, credit cards — practically all of them use compound interest.
-Simple interest shows up in some short-term notes (where the difference doesn’t matter much because is small), in some regulatory disclosures, and in introductory teaching as a stepping stone before compound interest.
+Banks, mortgages, bonds, savings accounts, credit cards: practically all use compound interest.
+It shows up in some short-term notes (where the difference doesn’t matter much because is small), in some regulatory disclosures, and in introductory teaching as a stepping stone before compound interest.

-A practical implication for engineering economics: every formula you’ll use in a PW / AW / IRR calculation assumes compound interest.
+For engineering economics, every formula in a PW / AW / IRR calculation assumes compound interest.
 If a problem hands you a “simple interest” rate, you usually have to convert it to a compound-equivalent rate before plugging into the interest factor formulas.